Puneeth-n/epazote/README.md

 URL of the service to supervise

 ### services - timeout in seconds
-Timeout specifies a time limit for the HTTP requests, A Timeout of zero means no timeout, defaults to 5 seconds.
+Timeout specifies a time limit for the HTTP requests, A value of zero means no timeout, defaults to 5 seconds.

-### services - seconds, minutes, hours, N
+### services - seconds, minutes, hours
-How often to check the service, the options are:
+How often to check the service, the options are: (Only one should be used)

- - seconds
+ - seconds N
- - minutes
+ - minutes N
- - hours
+ - hours N

-Only one should be used
+``N`` should be an integer.

 ### services